 - 23rd June 2006

 - Morgan Kaufmann

-A very ambitious undertaking, masterfully described.
+“A very ambitious undertaking, masterfully described.
 To the best of my knowledge, this is the first published version of the detailed models implied by the Zachman Framework.
 David Hay builds the models one step at a time, describing in each increment why the new entities were added, and how they related to the rest of the model.
-At least as important he sprinkles in lessons learned from his vast experience modeling in various other industries.
-Dave McComb, President, Semantic Arts, and author of Semantics in Business Systems Dave Hays latest book provides detailed metaschemas for the main concepts underlying the Zachman Framework for Enterprise Architecture, incorporating recent proposals from the Business Rules Group.
-By covering this vast territory in an easy-to-read style, Dave provides a valuable resource that should be of interest to data modeling professionals.
-Terry Halpin, Neumont University
+At least as important he sprinkles in lessons learned from his vast experience modeling in various other industries.” — Dave McComb, President, Semantic Arts, and author of Semantics in Business Systems “Dave Hay’s latest book provides detailed metaschemas for the main concepts underlying the Zachman Framework for Enterprise Architecture, incorporating recent proposals from the Business Rules Group.
+By covering this vast territory in an easy-to-read style, Dave provides a valuable resource that should be of interest to data modeling professionals.” — Terry Halpin, Neumont University

 Founder and President of Essential Strategies, Inc., Houston, Texas.